Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 8 - Departure Day

-Transfer to the Kirkenes airport after breakfast.
+Independent transfer to the Kirkenes airport after breakfast.
 If you are interested in continuing down the coast of Norway on the Kystruten route, all the way to Bergen, we can arrange this for you.

 Prices listed are per person sharing twin/double rooms.
 Singles can share with another fellow traveller of the same gender (if available), or pay a single supplement.